Everything you need to know

 Some work is exempt

-New Zealand's building legislation recognises some building work does not require a building consent.
+Aotearoa New Zealand’s building legislation provides for some building work that does not require a building consent.
 The list of building work includes conditions to manage risk.

-The list of building work that does not require a building consent is provided under Schedule 1 of the Building Act 2004 (the Act).
+The list of building work that does not require a building consent is provided under Schedule 1 of the Building Act 2004.

 For more information see